Sussex Eye Laser Clinic

 Myth 2: IPL Dry Eye Treatment is Painful

 Another widespread myth is that IPL therapy dry eyes is painful or uncomfortable.
-Many patients avoid considering IPL for their dry eyes due to fears of discomfort during the procedure.
+Many patients avoid considering IPL for dry eyes due to fears of discomfort during the procedure.

 Fact: